 Health destinations have become increasingly popular as more and more people decide to align their vacation plans with their fitness goals.
 As we plan our vacation, however, we shouldn’t forget that a staycation is a great option.
 We’ve got world class hiking, paddling and swimming so close by.
 Exploring the sights of Vancouver brings together the excitement of activities you love along with the kind of fun that will help you maintain the active lifestyle you want.

-If you’re interested in keeping things local on your journey to optimal health, contact us here at Symmetrix.
-Our kinesiologists are located right in the heart of Yaletown.
+If you’re interested in keeping things local on your journey to optimal health, contact us.
+Our kinesiologists are located right in the heart of Yaletown and north Burnaby.
 They will not only point you in the direction of the best activities in the area but will work with you to develop a fitness regime specific to you.
 That is, a program to assist in your rehabilitation or help you reach your overall health goals.
-Reach out to us today to book an appointment.
+Reach out to us today to book a free consultation.

 2 Reid KJ, Baron KG, Lu B, Naylor E, Wolfe L, Zee PC.
 Aerobic exercise improves self-reported sleep and quality of life in older adults with insomnia Sleep Medicine.
 October 2010, Pages 934-940.
 Volume 11 (Issue 9)